Han-Lon/torraform/README.md

 - Click `Connect` in the top right corner
 - Select the `Session Manager` option from the tabs
 - Click `Connect` to start a session right in your browser-- no SSH needed!
+- If/when you want to destroy your Tor onion server, simply run `terraform destroy`

 #### Digital Ocean Deployment (Minimal Configuration)